hardiksrivastavaa/FrontPageGenerator_FGP/README.md

 ## Demo

 Explore the live demo of the Front Page Generator [here](https://hardik-techie.github.io/Front-Page-Generator/).
 Try it out to see how easily you can generate personalized front pages for your academic submissions!

+## Contact

+For any inquiries or support, please contact hardikfgp@gmail.com.

+**Note:** This project is for educational purposes only.
+It is not intended for commercial use.